Thank You for Making Working 2 Walk 2019 a Success!

-On Sunday October 21, 2018, the North American Spinal Cord Injury Consortium (NASCIC) will be hosting its Annual Meeting following the Working 2 Walk Science & Advocacy Symposium in Vancouver, British Columbia.
-This extraordinary event will bring together delegates from members living with SCI, member organizations and advisory stakeholders.
-There will be many issues to tackle but the meeting’s initial focus is connecting the research community to and with the SCI community.
+On Sunday October 6, 2019, the North American Spinal Cord Injury Consortium (NASCIC) will be hosting its Annual Meeting following the Working 2 Walk Science & Advocacy Symposium in Cleveland, Ohio.
+This event will bring together delegates from members living with SCI, member organizations and advisory stakeholders.
+There will be many issues to tackle but the focus is connecting the research community to and with the SCI community.

 For more information about the meeting and registration, please visit our website